-Events telemetry streams - Event data can be received through an events telemetry stream.
+Events from telemetry streams - Event data can be received in a log telemetry stream.
 Events from these streams will not be listed in the Events Perspective, however, they can be monitored by a check.
-Checks can trigger a health state change event, which would be listed in the Events Perspective as an internally generated event.
+Checks can trigger a health state change event, which would then be listed in the Events Perspective as an internally generated event.

 All events in StackState have a category assigned based on the event type and source system.
 The available categories are Activities, Alerts, Anomalies, Changes and Others.
 Events received from external systems will have a category attached to them when they arrive in StackState.
 If no valid category is included in an event, it will be grouped under the category Others.

 Click on an event to display an overview of the event details in the Event properties pane on the right of the screen.
 Events from external systems will also include links through to relevant information in the source system here: